 Finding people to study with can be challenging (even when you are taking in-person classes), and Cornell’s Learning Strategies Center (LSC) helps match you with study partners.
 To find out more about study groups and partners and to sign-up for study partners for class you are in, visit the LSC’s Studying Together webpage.

 Talk to your Advisor.
-Every college is different in terms of how advising works, so take a look at your college.
-College advisors provide counseling on your transition to Cornell, where to get support, and how to be successful, and they can advise you on your academic plan (courses you need to/should take).
+Every college is different in terms of how advising works, but they all have staff who are there to help!
+College advisors provide information on where to get support while you are here and they can advise you on the courses you need to/should take.